Black International: Other organizations

 The International Working People's Association (the so-called "Black International") is not to be confused with the International Workingmen's Association (IWA) established by Burnette G. Haskell and others on July 15, 1881, which borrowed its name from the First International.
 While discussions were held regarding a merger of these two organizations, talks came to naught.
 Haskell's IWA (known informally as the "Red International") disappeared at the end of the 1890s.

 An effort was made to revive the International Working People's Association by a convention of anarchists held in Amsterdam in 1907, but the organization was essentially stillborn.
 A final move to relaunch the IWPA, more successful than the 1907 effort, was made in December 1921 at another convention of international anarchists held in Berlin.

+Police fears

+During the Ère des attentats (1892–1894), French authorities were paranoid that they were facing a resurgence of the Black International, believing it had never actually disappeared, which would explain the bombings.
+Consequently, they sought to infiltrate London circles by sending numerous informants, even though the Black International was dead and many London-based anarchists did not support the use of propaganda of the deed during this period anymore.